Alex0Blackwell/qr-code-extension/README.md

 To use the extension without editing it, download the Chrome extension [here](https://chrome.google.com/webstore/detail/qr-code-generator/enjcphliddmdkmgolkmkkkdnldidhgml?hl=en-GB&authuser=0).

-To use the extension on Firefox, the extension must be added manually as shown below.
+Alternatively, to use the extension on Firefox, download the extension [here](https://addons.mozilla.org/en-US/firefox/addon/qr-code-converter/).

 ### Edit the Code